Cloudschatze/DialPi/README.md

 **PPP Mode:**
 When dialing in with a PPP client (Dial-Up Networking, etc.), mgetty automatically detects the PPP negotiation and initiates the connection - no manual input needed.
 Simply configure your vintage computer's PPP dialer and connect.

-*Note: PPP authentication is not configured, so you can enter any username/password in your client's dial-up settings - they won't be validated.*
+*Note: PPP authentication is not configured, so you can enter any username/password combination in your client's dial-up settings.*

 ## Customization